 What’s more, e-commerce opens a precious chance for B2B businesses to enhance their customer service initiatives.
 E-commerce websites can give access to self-serve portals with orders, accounts, history, and tracking information.
 Besides, it also can show customer-specific items, services, and pricing according to customer credentials.

-15 Excellent B2B Business Examples in eCommerce
+17 Excellent B2B eCommerce Examples

 During the purchasing experience, there is an important thing to B2B customers: customer-centricity.
 This means you need to focus on your customer’s demands, including adjusting your channels to their needs.
 With an omnichannel strategy, you can build a consistent and smooth experience throughout every sales channel.

 MedUX is a remarkable example of a supplier who has succeeded in putting an omnichannel strategy in place.
 It is the umbrella company of a wide range of brands and companies.
 The company offers care and welfare resources via different web stores.
 All its systems are connected and integrated with MedUX’s Sana Commerce web store and Microsoft Dynamics NAV (Navision) ERP.
 MedUX is now capable of:

 The consumers’ wishes and expectations will decide the principle of MedUX’s business activities.
 This includes the creation of its user-friendly web store.
 Eventually, customers define how they make their purchases, whether it’s online or via MedUX’s physical stores.

 Alibaba constitutes one of the biggest B2B e-commerce companies across the world.
 It sells goods in 40 industries, serving 18+ million sellers and buyers in 240 countries and territories.

 The most crucial factor to its success is its innovation from the very beginning.
 It started establishing an ecosystem with Chinese manufacturers and the international marketplace.